vazquez/goals/README.md

 This is where I start.

+ps.
+Want to see other designers' goals in the open?
+Check out [Jess Klein](https://github.com/iamjessklein/goals).

 ## Table of Contents <small style="font-size: 12px;">in no particular order</small>
 1. [Hour Of Design](#hour-of-design)
 2. [Speaking](#speaking)